aurbac/workshop-aws-core-services/tutorials/VPCFromScratch.md

+# VPC Hands-On Lab

-## 1. Create a VPC with two public and two private subnets
+## 1. Create a VPC from scratch

 1.1\.
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.